BND Hamburger Icon

 Payment Depot

 If you expect to process a high volume of recurring payments, Payment Depot is our top choice for your business.
 Its uncommon model of membership-based pricing and wholesale rates can keep your costs lower than paying fees that increase with transaction volume.
-Like ProMerchant, Payment Depot doesn’t bind you to long-term contracts, meaning you can switch easily if you’re not happy.
+Payment Depot doesn’t bind you to long-term contracts, meaning you can switch easily if you’re not happy.

 This guide should help you decide which credit card processor will best fit your recurring payment needs.
 Once you do, easier accounts receivable management is right around the corner.